-(Chapter (Bec Dapter) is a recognized local government entity of the Navajo Nation established and duly certified local government entity of the Navajo Nation established and duly certified by the Navajo Nation Council to exercise Certain isocal governing powers to review and support activities benefiting the Chapter community, and to make recommendations to the Navajo Nation and/or Federal, State, and local agencies for the benefit of the Chapter; and support activities benefiting the Chapter community, and to make recommendations to the Navajo Nation and/or Federal, State, and local agencies for the benefit of the Chapter; and State and Consolidation and private Interests throughout the Eastern Navajo Agency; and
+1) Pursuant to 26 N.N.C.
+3(A)(2005) and 11 N.N.C.
+10(A)(2005), the Thoreau Chapter (the Chapter) is a recognized local government entity of the Navajo Nation established and duly certified by the Navalo Nation Council to exercise Certain local governing powers to review and support activities benefiting the Chapter community, and to make recommendations to the Navajo Nation and/or Federal, State, and local agencies for the benefit of the Chapter; and

-3) Pursuant to 2 MMC 861 et seq., the Eastern Navajo Land Commission with Eastern Navajo Agency; and
+2) Pursuant to 2 MMC 861 et seq., the Eastern Navajo Land Commission was Established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county and other local authorities and private interests throughout the Eastern Navalo Agency; and

-3) Pursuant to the federal Indian Land Consolidation Act of 1984, 25 LLS.C.
-2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-22-86, the Navajo Nation has made efforts and Intends to continue work toward consolidating land states; and the Eastern Navajo Agency area and the satellite reservations of Alamo, Raman and Tohallifier; and reservations of Alamo, Raman and Tohallifier; and an and the Eastern Navajo Agency, such as for programmant chuman Services, law and snauges in the Eastern Navajo Agency, such as for programmant chuman Services, law and snange and propare strongly encourages the Eastern Navajo Nation Council standing committees to work towards the goals set forth in the land consolidation plan; and
+3) Pursuant to the federal Indian Land Consolidation Act of 1984, 25 U.S.C.
+2201 et seq., and Navajo Land Consolidation Plan approved by Resolution CMY-23-88, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the Eastern Navalo Agency area and the satellite reservations of Alamo, Ramah and Tohaillee; and

+4) The Chapter is cognizant of the numerous problems created by the differing Land statuses in the Eastern Navajo Agency, such as for programmatic human Services, law and range enforcement, land use Rights-of-Way approval, and much needed other land use approvals; and

+5) The Chapter strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the goals set forth in the land consolidation plan; and

-5) The Chapter is uniquented about the potential land exchange known as the "Navajo Exchange Land Indiative", or "NELI", Involving conversion of BLM and Public Land Order 2198 into Tribal Trust status.
-As some of these land opes are Situated within the Chapter are informed about the potential land thereby requests federal authorities to act favorably of the exchange.
+6) The Chapter Is informed about the potential land exchange known as the "Navajo Exchange Land Initiative", or "NELI", involving conversion of BLM and Public Land Order 2198 Into Tribal Trust status.
+As some of these land types are Situated within the Chapter area, the Chapter is very supportive of NELI and thereby requests federal authorities to act favorably of the exchange.